rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 - Making sure all media (social media posts, emails, and websites) and software components (video, chat, and registration) are accessible:

-  - Images must have descriptive alternative (alt) text
+  - Images must have descriptive alt-text

   - Accurate captions should be included in all videos

-  - Contrast and text size should make media easily accessible
+  - Contrast, text size, and color palettes should make media easily accessible

   - Media must be navigable with a screen reader